aalm/bbs-fw_wiki/Configuration-Tool.md

 Assist level type can be any of:
 * Motor Disabled
   - Disable motor power.
 * PAS
-  - Only use PAS, disable throttle.
+  Multiple variants:
+  - Cadence: Cadence based pedal assist.
+  - Torque: Torque based pedal assist.
+Only available on motors with torque sensor (TSDZ2).
+  - Variable: Pedal assist mode where throttle is used to control assist power (use throttle, but only while pedaling).
-* Throttle Only
+* Throttle
   - Only use throttle, disable PAS.
-* PAS & Throttle
-  - Use both PAS and throttle, throttle overrides PAS when throttle power is greater than PAS power.
-* Variable PAS
-  - Pedal assist mode where throttle is used to change assist power.
-Basically behaves as a throttle mode where you have to pedal to receive any power.
 * Cruise
   - See info below.